Skip to content

 Campaign-Specific Webhook URL

-• Useful when different campaigns need different handling
+• Useful when different campaigns need dedicated handling.

 To set up webhooks

-1. Prepare an HTTP endpoint on your server to receive webhook events
+1. Prepare an HTTPS endpoint on your server to receive webhook events.

 2. Configure either: